 Police brutality against the labour movement: strikers physically assaulted in factories

 In the second year since the establishment of its database to monitor Hong Kong-owned enterprises’ conduct in China, the HKCTU collected documents and reports from media, social media and other labour organizations on various collective labour actions that took place between May 2014 and April 2015.
-At least 25 cases of workers’ collective rights-defending actions involving Hong Kong capital (a 40% growth compared with the previous year, between May 2013 and April 2014) are identified.
+At least 25 media reported cases of workers’ collective rights-defending actions involving Hong Kong capital (a 40% growth compared with the previous year, between May 2013 and April 2014) are identified.
 20 of these cases took place in the Pearl River Delta and more than 90% involved strikes.
 Nearly 30% of cases came from listed companies in Hong Kong.
 Almost 70% of the cases were triggered by the Hong Kong-owned enterprises’ violations of the Labour Contract Law.
 60% of the cases involved “cut and run”, whereby workers received either little or no compensation and were left with wage arrears when the factories closed.

 Our major findings show a growing trend in labour actions and various violations of labour legislation, involving suppliers of numerous multi-national companies.
 Artigas Clothing & Leatherwear Company in Shenzhen, a supplier of UNIQLO and G2000, for example, was found to have not been paying workers’ pension premiums and housing funds for many years, resulting in many women workers retiring without a pension.
 Due to this, as well missing overtime wages, over 1,000 workers launched a strike in early December 2014.
 This case illustrates the multinational companies’ failure to address the labour violations of their suppliers and that labour exploitation remains a severe issue.